 - This roller might feel too small for some

 8. X-Power Ab Roller Wheel

-If a regular ab roller feels too unstable for you and you need some extra support, this ab roller with armrests might be the best choice for you.
-It’s a good choice for beginners who haven’t yet gained the strength to use the small ab wheel effectively.
+If a regular ab roller feels too unstable for you and you need some extra support, this model with armrests might be the best choice.
+It’s a good option for beginners who haven’t yet gained the strength to use the small ab wheel effectively.